rogerjdeangelis/utl_speeding_up_a_moderate_size_interveave_of_tables/README.md

 * view should be almos as fast as a dataset?
 * having the pieces on separated disks may be a benfefit when doing analyticcs;
 * do not know about recency and locality reference relation to key;
+* assume sorted on key;

     data combine/(view=combine);
       set
          group:
     run;quit;

+    Added Enhancement

+    Perhaps the op can just make a minor change to the interleave and split it into four tasks(or more).
+    No need for 25 files?

+    If the files are sorted on key you can quicky find the split points for the big file using a binary search and SAS record pointer.
+Observation number less than but closest to key=10000000, then use first obs and obs instead of the where clause.
+Or create an index on the big big file.
+Use a where on the small ones and a and firstobs and obs on the large one?